Social media and psychology: Suicide

 As found in a journal article from the American Academy of Pediatrics cyberbullying can lead to "profound psychosocial outcomes including depression, anxiety, severe isolation, and, tragically, suicide."
-(800–804).
 This introduces relationship between social networking and suicide.
 Cyberbullying on social media has a strong correlation to causes of suicide among adolescents and young adults.
 Results of a study by Hinduja and Patchin examining a large sample of middle school-aged adolescents found that those who experienced cyberbullying were twice as likely to attempt or be successful in committing suicide.
 In a study done by The 2019 School Crime Supplement to the National Crime Victimization Survey (National Center for Education Statistics and Bureau of Justice) indicates that, nationwide, about 16 percent of students in grades 9–12 experienced cyberbullying by time they reach high school or are in high school.
+Additionally, "social media sites that allow greater anonymity (e.g., Yik Yak, Whisper) have higher rates of cyberbullying perpetration than sites on which users are more identifiable."
+Many people can easily bully and harass others when their name is not mentioned in the statement.
+It prevents them from getting the real-world consequences, in which they feel less responsible for their actions.

 Attachment

 In psychology, attachment theory is a model that attempts to describe the interpersonal relationships people have throughout their lives.
 The most commonly recognized four styles of attachment in adults are: secure, anxious-preoccupied, dismissive-avoidant, and fearful-avoidant.
 With the rapid increase in social networking sites, scientists have become interested in the phenomenon of people relying on these sites for their attachment needs.
 Attachment style has been significantly related to the level of social media use and social orientation on Facebook.
 Additionally, attachment anxiety has been found to be predictive of less feedback seeking and Facebook usage, whereas attachment avoidance was found to be predictive less feedback seeking and usage.
 The study found that anxiously attached individuals more frequently comment, "like," and post.
 Furthermore, the authors suggest that anxious people behave more actively on social media sites because they are motivated to seek positive feedback from others.
 Despite their attempts to fulfill their needs, data suggests that individuals who use social media to fulfill these voids are typically disappointed and further isolate themselves by reducing their face-to-face interaction time with others.